 |Departing||Trip name||Days||From CHF|

-Passport holders for most nationalities are now permitted to enter Visa Free for up to 30 days for tourism purposes.
-In March 2016 Australia and Ireland have been added to the list of countries now exempt from visas for visits for tourism purposes under 30 days.
+Passport holders for most nationalities are permitted to enter Visa Free for up to 30 days for tourism purposes.
 Please check with your relevant consulate or embassy.

 Nationals of all countries planning to stay for more than 30 days in Indonesia have to apply for the appropriate visa at an overseas Indonesian consulate or embassy before their departure.

-Local laws require that you must be able show your valid passport at any time when required to do so by an immigration office.
-We recommend taking a clear photocopy of your passport photo page, and visa (after arriving), to carry with you.
+Local laws require that you must always carry identification.
+We recommend taking a clear photocopy of your passport photo page and photo of your visa (after arriving), to carry with you.

 Tipping isn't mandatory or customary in Indonesia, but a tip of spare change or another small amount would be appreciated by restaurants, drivers and other service workers, especially if the service has been particularly good.

 Internet access is widely available in tourist areas like Bali, which has many internet cafes.
 Internet access is less common in rural and remote areas.

 You'll be able to use your mobile phone in most urban areas of Indonesia, although some of the islands or more remote areas may not have network coverage.
 Ensure you have global roaming activated with your mobile carrier before you leave home if you wish to use your mobile while in Indonesia.